Knoblauchpilze/sogserver/README.md

 Provides information related to the universes under the `/universes` route.
 This will query a list of all the created universes.
 One can request the information of a specific universe using the `/universes/uni-id` syntax or through query parameters using `/universes?universe_id=id` or `/universes?universe_name=name` or both.
 This will fetch only universes matching the filters.

+The user can also request the creation of a universe through the `/universe` endpoint.
+It requires to provide some data about the properties actually defining the universe under the `universe-data` key where the user needs to specify the following properties:
+ * `id`: defines the identifier of the universe (will be auto-generated if left empty).
+ * `name`: the display name for this universe.
+ * `economic_speed`: an integer representing the multiplier against the canonical times related to economy (should be greater than `0`).
+ * `fleet_speed`: similar to the `economic_speed` but defines the fleets travel speed.
+ * `research_speed`: similar to `economic_speed` but defines a multiplier applied on research times.
+ * `fleets_to_ruins_ratio`: a value in the range `[0; 1]` defining how much of the construction resources of a fleet end up in a ruins fields after a ship is destroyed.
+ * `defenses_to_ruins_ratio`: a value similar to `fleets_to_ruins_ratio` but defining how much of the defenses resources go in the ruins.
+ * `fleets_consumption_ratio`: a value in the range `[0; 1]` defining a multiplier on the canonical consumption of each ship.
+ * `galaxies_count`: an integer larger than `0` defining how many galaxies are defined in the universe.
+ * `galaxy_size`: an integer larger than `0` defining how many solar systems are defined in each galaxy.
+ * `solar_system_size`: an integer larger than `0` defining how many planets exist in a single solar system.

 ## Accounts

 Very similar to the `/universes` endpoint but allows to query information about the accounts.
 The routes are described below: